Gordon999/PiVideoer2/README.md

 Install latest FULL RaspiOS based on Bullseye or Bookworm (tested with FULL 32bit and 64bit versions)

-if using BOOKWORM switch to X11. sudo raspi-config, choose advanced , choose 6A X11 option, reboot.

 sudo apt install python3-opencv

 sudo pip3 install ephem --break-system-packages (or use venv!!)